-This policy statement is intended to provide guidance concerning who is authorized to make public statements on behalf of or as a representative of the North Carolina Association of Certified Public Accountants and the manner in which such public statements should be handled.
+This policy statement is intended to provide guidance to volunteer leaders and members concerning who is authorized to make public statements on behalf of or as a representative of the North Carolina Association of Certified Public Accountants and the manner in which such public statements should be handled.
 It also provides guidance as to the distribution of documents or other information from the Association by its members.